Dombarovsky (air base)

 Dombarovsky (also given as Dombarovskiy and Tagilom) is a military airbase 5 km northwest of the village of Dombarovsky, near Yasny in Russia's Orenburg Oblast.
-Operated by the Soviet Air Forces and later by the Russian Air Force, it hosted fighter interceptor squadrons and hosts an ICBM base (which has been adapted for commercial satellite launches) with a supporting helicopter base.
+Operated by the Soviet Air Defence Forces and later by the Russian Air Force, it hosted fighter interceptor squadrons and hosts an ICBM base (which has been adapted for commercial satellite launches) with a supporting helicopter base.

 The site is divided into three sites: